AhmPol/team-9525-frc-kitbot/README.md

 # FRC 2024 Robot

-This repository contains the code for our 2024 FRC (FIRST Robotics Competition) robot.
+This repository contains the code for Niletech 9525 2024 FRC (FIRST Robotics Competition) robot.

 ---